 Since our inception, we have incurred significant losses on an aggregate basis.
-Our net loss was \$18.1 million for the year ended December 31, 2016 and \$4.6 million for the three months ended March 31, 2017.
-As of March 31, 2017, we had an accumulated deficit of \$118.9 million.
+Our net loss was \$16.0 million for the year ended December 31, 2014 and \$9.6 million for the nine months ended September 30, 2015.
+As of September 30, 2015, we had an accumulated deficit of \$92.9 million.
 We have not generated any revenue to date from sales of any drugs and have financed our operations principally through private placements of our preferred stock and, to a lesser extent, a collaboration agreement.
 We have devoted substantially all of our efforts to research and development.
-Our lead product candidate, ALRN-6924, is in clinical development, and our other product candidates are in preclinical research.
+Our lead product candidate, ALRN-6924, is in Phase 1 clinical development, and our other product candidates are in preclinical research.
 As a result, we expect that it will be several years, if ever, before we have any product candidates ready for commercialization.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - · initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - · hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.
+- conduct our ongoing Phase 1 clinical trial of ALRN-6924 and additional clinical trials of ALRN-6924; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company.